How To Cut Corrugated Roofing

 Cutting Corrugated Polycarbonate Roofing:

-• Preferred Tool: A fine tooth saw is recommended for enhanced accuracy.
+• Preferred Tool: A fine-tooth saw is recommended for enhanced accuracy.

 • Cutting Procedure: